Sankhya Yoga

 Overall, Shankaracharya’s commentary highlights the fundamental teachings of the Upanishads, which assert that the true Self is not constrained by the body or the mind, but rather is infinite, eternal, and unchanging.

-As we discussed in the previous verses, we are not this physical body, we are something higher, we are the soul, which is the absolute truth.
-Our ultimate goal of life is to realize this truth.
+As we discussed in the previous verses, we are not merely the physical body.
+Our deepest identity is the conscious Self, which is not material in nature and is not destroyed with the body.
+This is the absolute truth and our ultimate goal of life is to realize this truth.
 Whether we believe it or not doesn’t change the truth.
 Just like gravity is not going to change, whether we believe it or not.

 Shri Krishna is explaining this truth to all of humanity through his message to Arjuna, that this soul is eternal and it can never be destroyed.
 It is beyond life and death.